iu-parfunc/lvars/README.md

 inference-rule-based semantics implemented using Redex's [`define-judgment-form`][define-judgment-form] feature.
-Unfortunately, in so doing, we miss out on some of Redex's most useful features.
-As a tiny example of what we're missing, `define-judgment-form` offers no way to name individual reduction rules, so although using Redex's [`traces`][traces] feature with our semantics will show us a beautiful reduction graph of a configuration, it won't label the edges in the graphs with the names of the reduction rules as it would normally, because Redex has no way of knowing their names.
+Unfortunately, in so doing, we miss out on some of Redex's most useful features.  ~~As a tiny example of what we're missing, `define-judgment-form` offers no way to name individual reduction rules, so although using Redex's [`traces`][traces] feature with our semantics will show us a beautiful reduction graph of a configuration, it won't label the edges in the graphs with the names of the reduction rules as it would normally, because Redex has no way of knowing their names.~~ Actually, this is no longer true -- the ability to name clauses in `define-judgment-form` was added in Racket release 5.3.1.
+But it's still going to take additional effort to get the names of rules to appear in the visualization.

 The Redex model is useful despite these limitations.
 However, it would be interesting to try modeling lambdaLVar in a framework that has